 William B. Bryant Annex History

-In 1997, the General Services Administration selected Michael Graves and the Smithgroup to design a 350,000 square foot annex to the historic courthouse.
-The site is the parking lot located immediately to the east of the courthouse at the intersection of Pennsylvania and Constitution avenues.
-The annex will house nine courtrooms, 19 judges’ chambers, and office space.
-In addition, an atrium will connect the annex to the original courthouse.
+In 1997, the General Services Administration selected Michael Graves to design a 350,000 square foot annex to the historic courthouse.
+The new building was constructed in the parking lot located immediately to the east of the courthouse at the intersection of Pennsylvania and Constitution Avenues.
+The annex is connected to the historic building and houses nine courtrooms, 19 judges' chambers, and office space.

 The seven-story, 102-foot high annex houses nine courtrooms.
 One on the second floor is primarily used as a District courtroom and can also function as a Court of Appeals as the need arises.
 Four District courtrooms are located on the fourth floor, and four additional District courtrooms occupy the sixth floor.
 These spaces augment the 20 District courtrooms and one Appellate courtroom in the existing courthouse.
 Between the new courtrooms in the annex are attorney meeting rooms accessible from the public corridor to the west and secure prisoner holding cells.
 The annex also includes eight chambers for court of appeals judges, 11 chambers for District judges, and office space for court-related and federal functions.

 The “rotunda” contains a cafeteria on the ground floor and judges’ chambers on the upper levels.
 A square block on the northern side of the building on C Street, NW, encloses more chambers and office space.

 The E. Barrett Prettyman Federal Courthouse was built on Reservation 10, a site bounded by Constitution Avenue, 3rd Street, C Street and John Marshall Place.
 The building faces south across Constitution Avenue towards the National Mall and the National Gallery of Art.